We Can...

 But if students were to recycle and transport cereal boxes with grids from their home to the classroom, students and teachers would take to this free construction material with great zeal!

-How much would it coast a company that sells cereal to print this grid?
+How much would it cost a company that sells cereal to print this grid?
 Micro-pennies per box!
 They do it now.
 Look at this Rice Krispies Treats recipe on the inside of a Rice Krispie Box.

 Also cereal Companies should undertake the promotion of recycling and repurposing of cereal boxes (boxboard) in the classroom.